-- When adding a flow entry due to synchronisation, overwrite and existing entry instead of merging them (EXT-355). - Extend the scope of the overlap checking flag to the synchronised flow table (EXT-355). - Mandate reversible translation for bidirectional synchronised tables (EXT-361). - Add synchronisation error OFPFMFC IS SYNC (EXT-378). - Add capabilities in switch features for bundles and flow monitoring (EXT-404).
+- When adding a flow entry due to synchronisation, overwrite an existing entry instead of merging them (EXT-355). - Extend the scope of the overlap checking flag to the synchronised flow table (EXT-355). - Mandate reversible translation for bidirectional synchronised tables (EXT-361). - Add synchronisation error OFPFMFC\IS\SYNC (EXT-378). - Add capabilities in switch features for bundles and flow monitoring (EXT-404).

-- Clarify that a table can synchronise on itself (EXT-346). - Clarify that the vacancy property is optional in table-mods (EXT-346). - Fix typo, replace OFPFMF\OWN with OFPFMF\NO\ABBREV in flow monitoring section (EXT-346). - Fix mistake, Send error if bundled message have the same xid, not the reverse (EXT-346). - Clarify that bundles can't be applied on different switches exactly at the same time, only approximately (EXT-355). - Clarify that if the synchronised flow entry does not exist, no flow entry is removed (EXT-355). - Clarify learning example in synchronisation section, and clarify that it is only illustrative (EXT-355). - Recommend against complex table synchronisation (EXT-361). - Clarify that the flow monitor reply message may be an asynchronous message (EXT-371).

-- Clarify usage of synchronisation error OFPFMFC CANT SYNC (EXT-378). - Clarify that Bundle is optional (EXT-404). - Clarify that Flow monitoring is optional (EXT-404). - Add description for duplicate instruction error OFPBIC\DUP\INST (EXT-424). - Various typos, grammar and spelling fixes (EXT-346, EXT-355).
+- Clarify that a table can synchronise on itself (EXT-346). - Clarify that the vacancy property is optional in table-mods (EXT-346). - Fix typo, replace OFPFMF\OWN with OFPFMF\NO\ABBREV in flow monitoring section (EXT-346). - Fix mistake, Send error if bundled message have the same xid, not the reverse (EXT-346). - Clarify that bundles can't be applied on different switches exactly at the same time, only approximately (EXT-355). - Clarify that if the synchronised flow entry does not exist, no flow entry is removed (EXT-355). - Clarify learning example in synchronisation section, and clarify that it is only illustrative (EXT-355). - Recommend against complex table synchronisation (EXT-361). - Clarify that the flow monitor reply message may be an asynchronous message (EXT-371). - Clarify usage of synchronisation error OFPFMFC\CANT\SYNC (EXT-378). - Clarify that Bundle is optional (EXT-404). - Clarify that Flow monitoring is optional (EXT-404). - Add description for duplicate instruction error OFPBIC DUP INST (EXT-424). - Various typos, grammar and spelling fixes (EXT-346, EXT-355). - Specify that importance is unchanged on flow-mod modify (EXT-496). - Explain consequences of eviction success and failure, specify error (EXT-502). - Be explicit that less important flow entries don't trigger eviction (EXT-502). - Clarify that monitor request can have multiple monitors and parts (EXT-505). - Clarify that table-miss flow entries can be evicted (EXT-538). - Spelling, gramar and other typos (EXT-543).